lou-weng/bus-react-native-app/README.md

     Disadvantage: I personally hate opening apps that take longer than 5 seconds to start up.
 I also need to manually note down all my most used stops, or else I need to search for my desired route each time

 What I noticed was that there were no options that:
-1. quick to open and check bus arrival times.
+1. was quick to open to check bus arrival times.
 2. gave me a list of all buses around my current location.
-3. didn't use a lot of data to search for bus times.
+3. didn't use a lot of mobile data to search for bus times.

 ### Project Overview
 I decided to try my hand out at creating a React Native Android App that I could just pull out of my pocket whenever I needed to bus.